PrecursorApp/image-refresh-demo/README.md

 Make a change to the doc below, then come back here and refresh to see your changes.

-Note: we made the doc read-only for a bit to cut down on the vandalism.
-We'll try making it public again tomorrow.
-In the meantime, you can try it out on the issue https://github.com/PrecursorApp/image-refresh-demo/issues/1

 [17592197495501](https://precursorapp.com/document/17592197495501)
 [![cool demo doc](https://precursorapp.com/document/17592197495501.svg)](https://precursorapp.com/document/17592197495501)